 where RMSE is the root mean squared error; P represents the precision; A represents the accuracy; X{meas} is a measured value, X{pred} is a predicted value; N is the number of points; Δ is the relative divergence between the measured and predicted values; and $\bar{\Delta}$ is the mean relative divergence between the measured and predicted values; σ is the standard deviation.
 In addition, the coefficient of determination (R2) between predicted and measured values was calculated.
-The results of prediction of thermal conductivity and volumetric heat capacity on a test dataset are plotted in Figure 6.
+The results of determination of thermal conductivity and volumetric heat capacity on a test dataset are plotted in Figure 6.

 Figure 6.
-Results of prediction of thermal conductivity for parallel (left panel) and perpendicular (central panel) direction to the bedding plane from sonic velocity and rock volumetric heat capacity from photoelectric factor (right panel).
+Results of determination of thermal conductivity for parallel (left panel) and perpendicular (central panel) direction to the bedding plane from sonic velocity and rock volumetric heat capacity from photoelectric factor (right panel).
+Solid line presents a perfect determination of rock thermal properties (x=y), grey dashed lines present the determination uncertainty intervals.